jnozzi/cocoadev.com/markdown/SimpleArraySorting.md

-I want to sort an array of General/NSString either alphabetically, or sorted by length...
+I want to sort an array of NSString either alphabetically, or sorted by length...
-Yet, the General/NSSortDescriptors are confusing me...
+Yet, the NSSortDescriptors are confusing me...
 There's probably a single line of code that can solve my problem, but I can't figure...

     - (void)sortUsingSelector:(SEL)comparator